crate/tsperf/DATA_GENERATOR.md

 + ID_START: 1
 + ID_END: 500
-+ INGEST_SIZE: 1000
++ INGEST_SIZE: 2000

-We have 500 edges and for each edge 1000 values are generated, therefor we will have 500.000 values in total.
+We have 500 edges and for each edge 2000 values are generated, therefore we will have 1.000.000 values in total.

 **Note: a value contains all the information for a single edge, including the defined `tags` and `metrics`.
 See [Data Generator Models](#data-generator-models) for more information about tags and metrics.**